 Hunters can be found through word of mouth, at various websites or by requesting a hunter be assigned to you at DeerCommittee@wiltonct.org.
 Wilton has a list of hunters who have expressed an interest in hunting locally.
-The Deer Committee annually compiles a list, requiring participants to undergo a background check and a proficiency test in addition to the one they passed with the CT DEEP.
+The Deer Committee annually compiles a list, requiring participants to undergo a background check before being matched with a property owner.

-Regardless of how you come by a hunter you should always ask for his licensing information and references, which need to be checked out.
+Regardless of how you come by a hunter you should always ask for his license information and references, which should to be checked out.
 You are encouraged to get to know the basic laws so that when you are speaking with the hunter you have the opportunity to get a sense if that person is knowledgeable about the laws he must work within.
 The Deer Committee has assembled a list of questions you can use when interviewing a prospective hunter.
 The list can be found on the town's website.
 Click on the Environmental Affairs Department in the "Departments" dropdown on the homepage.
 From here choose "Deer Committee".